kesh-lang/kesh/examples.md

 --> 'Hey, Joe!'
 ```

-Note how an object is also a function (`person` in the example), returning the provided object with itself applied as the prototype.
+Note how an object is also a function (`person` in the example), returning a copy of the provided object with itself applied as the prototype.

 #### Composition